corretto/amazon-corretto-crypto-provider/README.md

   encryption/decryption operations would not require allocation and release of `EVP_CIPHER_CTX` structure.
 A common use case would be having long-running threads that each would get its own instance of `Cipher` class.
+* `com.amazon.corretto.crypto.provider.tmpdir`
+   Allows one to set the temporary directory used by ACCP when loading native libraries.
+   If this system property is not defined, the system property `java.io.tmpdir` is used.

 # License
 This library is licensed under the Apache 2.0 license although portions of this